davidberenstein1957/dataset-viber/README.md

 #### AnnotatorInterface

+- add buttons to sort on embeddings similarity and sort on random
 - models to the loop (potentially using from_pipeline = interactive)
 - counters for the number of annotations
 - data state based on csv or remote dataset (not redo on restart)